 In addition, the Company has received three other subpoenas since 2007 related to Medicaid billing.
 In June 2010, the Company received a subpoena from the State of Florida requesting documents related to its billing to Florida Medicaid.
 In February 2009, the Company received a subpoena from the Commonwealth of Virginia seeking documents related to the Company's billing for state Medicaid.
 In October 2009, the Company received a subpoena from the State of Michigan seeking documents related to its billing to Michigan Medicaid.
-The Company also responded to an October 2007 subpoena from the United States Office of Inspector General's regional office in New York and a September 2009 subpoena from the United States Office of Inspector General's regional office in Massachusetts regarding certain of its billing practices.
+The Company also responded to a September 2009 subpoena from the United States Office of Inspector General's regional office in Massachusetts regarding certain of its billing practices.
 The Company is cooperating with the requests.

 On August 19, 2010, Aetna, Inc., Aetna Health Holdings, LLC and Aetna Health Management, LLC filed a lawsuit against Laboratory Corporation of America Holdings in the United States District Court for the Eastern District of Pennsylvania, alleging unfair competition, misrepresentation, interference and breach of contract, and violation of trade secret laws.
-Aetna is seeking unspecified monetary damages and equitable relief.
+Aetna sought unspecified monetary damages and equitable relief.
 The Company filed a motion to dismiss the complaint and the Court issued an order dismissing the case on May 26, 2011.
 On June 6, 2011, the Plaintiffs filed a motion for reconsideration of the Court's ruling, and on July 18, 2011, the Court issued an order denying the motion.
+Aetna did not appeal the Court's ruling.